Actuator

 ../_images/actuator_gazebo.png

-To control the actuator, you can use the RB and LB triggers of an xbox one controller.
+, or the RB and LB triggers of an xbox one controller.